Knotweed buds, early spring

 WHAT IS THE KNOCKOUT KNOTWEED PROJECT?

-During the past two summers, the Missisquoi River Basin Association conducted experiments to assess various ways to control this invasive species through mechanical means of smothering, cutting, and wire mesh to choke the plant.
+During the past three summers, the Missisquoi River Basin Association conducted experiments to assess various ways to control this invasive species through mechanical means of smothering, cutting, and wire mesh to choke the plant.
 The inaugural year experiments occurred at three different locations around our watershed: behind the MRBA office in East Berkshire, downstream of Big Falls in Troy, and at Riverwalk Park in Montgomery.
-For the second summer, we focused on our more successful Troy and Montgomery plots.
+For the second and third summer, we focused on our more successful Troy and Montgomery plots.

 Initially, five 8'x10' treatment plots and a sixth plot, used as a control comparison, were laid out at each location.
 MRBA staff collected data weekly at the three locations, taking photos for a time-lapse comparison, weights, and stem counts, and thereby monitoring the level of knotweed growth for each of the methods of treatment.